Full Hunter’s Moon, Orionid meteor shower to peak this week: Here’s how to view - NewsBreak

 The Orionids, which usually produce about 20 meteors per hour, are set to reach their peak Wednesday night, Oct.
 20, into early Thursday morning, Oct.
 21.

-Astronomers recommend focusing on darker areas of the sky and avoiding looking at sources of light such as the moon or a cell phone.
+Astronomers recommend focusing on darker areas of the sky and avoid looking at sources of light such as the moon or a cell phone.

 And if you miss the Orionids, don’t stress.
 There are three meteor showers to look forward to in November.